rach0022/tundra/README.md

 - [x] add more cards once the user hits a minimum
 - [x] build the Profiles page based on what is in the saved profiles array using the skeleton in the html as a base using list from Tiny$hell
 - [x] use action-right or reveal-right to show the delete button
-- [ ] add 2 overlays (one for saved and deleted) and then add a class to .overlay called hidden/ deactive that we will turn off to show the overlay for about 400ms then hide again
+- [x] add 2 overlays (one for saved and deleted) and then add a class to .overlay called hidden/ deactive that we will turn off to show the overlay for about 400ms then hide again
+- [ ] finish styling for everything

 #### Project Details: